szczyglis-dev/py-gpt/docs/source/plugins.rst

 Plugins
 ========
-The application allows you to use plugins to extend its functionality.
+PYGPT allows you to use plugins to extend its functionality.
 Currently, the following plugins are available:

 - **SelfLoop** - allows to run GPT in a self-loop, which allows you to